mikeyfarina/FlashCards/README.md

 ### To start client:

-In a new terminal, enter the client directory and run:
+In a new terminal, enter the `/client` directory and run:
 ```
 npm start
 ```